 With the Hawk release, DataStage has created common administration, logging and reporting and this will improve metadata reporting available, compared to prior releases.

 Data Quality is highly critical for data integration projects.
-With earlier releases such as MetaStage, Quality Stages used to add lot of additional overhead in installation, training and implementation.
+Earlier releases such as MetaStage, Quality Stages used to add lot of additional overhead in installation, training and implementation.
 With new release of QualityStage, integration projects using standardization, matching and survivorship to improve quality will be more accessible and easier to use.
-Also, developer will be able to design jobs with data transformation stages and data quality stages in the same session.
-Designer is called DataStage and QualityStage Designer in current release, based on it’s usage.
+Also, the developer will be able to design jobs with data transformation stages and data quality stages in the same session.
+Designer is called DataStage and QualityStage Designer in the current release, based on its usage.

-It’s always important to get different options to access data for lookup and accessing over a range is always better option when data range is available for improving performance.
-Range lookup has been merged into the existing lookup form and are easy to use.
+It’s always important to get different options to access data for lookup and accessing over a range is always a better option when data range is available for improving performance.
+Range lookup has been merged into the existing lookup form and is easy to use.

 This new feature allows developers to open any job, which is already opened by other developers.
-This copy of developer will be READ ONLY.
-This helps the developers in reducing wait time, when job is currently LOCKED by other user.
-New enhancements also allows you to unlock the job associated with a disconnected session from the web console in an easier way than prior releases.
+This copy of the developer will be READ ONLY.
+This helps the developers in reducing wait time when the job is currently LOCKED by other user.
+New enhancements also allow you to unlock the job associated with a disconnected session from the web console in an easier way than prior releases.

 This feature reduces the effort spent in synchronizing SQL Select list to the DataStage column list.
 This will ensure that column mismatches.
 Adding to this in ODBC Connector, you will be able to complex queries with GUI, which includes adding columns and where clause to the statement.

-With this new enhancement, when lot of small parallel jobs gets invocated, this will have less impact on DataStage long running jobs.
-Connectivity and resource allocation for parallel jobs has improved and load is balanced based on job requirement.
+With this new enhancement, when lot of small parallel jobs gets invocated, this will have less impact on DataStage long-running jobs.
+Connectivity and resource allocation for parallel jobs has improved and the load is balanced based on the job requirement.

 With this new feature, Data Stage has introduced common logging of Data Stage job logs.
-This helps in searching from Data Stage log.
-Data Stage has also introduced time based and record based job monitoring.
+This helps in searching from the Data Stage log.
+Data Stage has also introduced time-based and record based job monitoring.

 Change Data Capture

 These are add on products (at an additional fee) that attach themselves to source databases and perform change data capture.
-Most source system database owners I've come across don't like you playing with their production transactional database and will not let you near it with a ten foot poll, but I guess there are exceptions:
+Most source system database owners I've come across don't like you playing with their production transactional database and will not let you near it with a ten-foot pole, but I guess there are exceptions: